Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The last morning of the trip.
 Everything is damp but it's not raining now.

-Yesterday, Leslie confirmed the time of our pickup on Bell Island with Zup's and today, they pick us up right on schedule.
+Yesterday, Leslie confirmed the time of our pickup on Bell Island with Zup's.
+Today, they pick us up right on schedule.
 The first run is to their base, where I settle our bill.

 ![Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19](attachments/202508191219-000.jpeg "Zup's boat with MN2 on Beatty railroad portage 2025-08-19 12:19")

 Back at Crane Lake, where we cleared customs at an automated kiosk at Scott's.

-After we were dropped off, we were so focused on tying down the canoe that we left a pack and my PFD on the docks at Crane Lake.
-We did so well until now&mdash;sounding off before leaving a portage or a camp.
-And then we didn't.
-Fortunately, someone at Scott's brought them in from the dock, and will hold them.
-Royce will get them after the party for Ripley.
+After we were dropped off, we were so focused on tying down the canoe that we left a pack and my PFD on the Crane Lake dock.
+We did so well until now&mdash;sounding off before leaving a portage or a camp&mdash;and then we didn't.
+Fortunately, someone brought the pack and PFD in from the dock, and Scott's will hold them until Royce gets them after the party for Ripley.

 [index](#index)